Jiramide/KeyboardLayoutAnalyser/README.md

 corpora on a specific keyboard.
 * [X] As a user, I want to add an arbitrary number of keyboards into a tournament and see which keyboard has the best effort.
+* [ ] As a user, I want to be able to save the keyboard geometries, layouts and corpora that I've created.
+* [ ] As a user, I want to be able to load the saved geometries, layouts and corpora that I've saved.